Vitols999/QMS-WIKI/DocRealtime.md

          Ncat: Connection from ::1.
          Ncat: Connection from ::1:60629.

-* Goto the QMS realtime window and insert `localhost` as host name and `1234` as port number into the respective edit fields.
+* Go to the QMS realtime window and insert `localhost` as host name and `1234` as port number into the respective edit fields.
 * Click the connect icon (![Connect icon](images/DocAdv/Disconnected.png "Connect")).
 The connection between QMS and `GPS Tether` on the smartphone will be established and the icon changes to show the connection (![Connect icon](images/DocAdv/Connected.png "Connected")).